Tag Archives: Docker

 We do a variety of software development and Java coding tasks.
 To make this easier and more accessible from all our computers, we will try VS Code and VS Code Server.

-VS Code Server allows editing using a web browser on any computer.
+This tool allows editing using a web browser on any computer.
 The VS Code web interface is hosted from a server running in a Docker container.

 Installation and Set Up